wiseaidev/awesome-python/Chapter_01 : Introduction and Language Syntax.md

    - **min_10_exp**: minimum number **e** such that 10<sup>e</sup> is in [min , max];
    - **dig**: maximum number of digits that can accurately display a number;
    - **mant_dig**: maximum number of digits in the radix number system, which can accurately display a number(53 = 52 mant + 1 sign );
-   - **epsilon**: difference between 1 and the smallest number is greater 1 which can be represented as a floating point number;
+   - **epsilon**: difference between 1 and the smallest number that is greater than 1 which can be represented as a floating point number;
    - **radix**: base of the number system used;
    - **rounds**: integer constant defining the rounding mode.